leomcgrath/leomcgrath/README.md

 🎺 Fun facts:
 - Trumpet player and party planner — I live for the duality of deep focus and chaotic vibes
 - Ran a beer mile.
 Sober-coded a Supabase listener before and after.
 Still undefeated.
-- Currently trying to quit energy drinks.
-Ask me how it’s going.
-(It’s not.)

 📫 Reach me on:
 - [LinkedIn](https://www.linkedin.com/in/leo-lie-mcgrath-2b4692284/)